 I've wanted to make a couple of mechanical modules.
-One is a Raymond Scott Circle Machine and the other is a Hammond Vibrato Scanner.
+One is a Raymond Scott Circle Machine which he designed in 1959 and the other is a Hammond Vibrato Scanner.
 I completed my mechanical Hammond vibrato scanner and also a Jürgen Haible electronic scanner chorus/vibrato module so it was time to work on the Circle Machine.

-This project is referenced on various web sites and blogs:
+This project is referenced on several websites and blogs:

 - Raymond Scott part 1 and part 2

 Here's a photo of the finished Circle Machine that I really like.